'American Hustle,' 'Wolf of Wall Street' win Writers Guild nods

-LOS ANGELES (Reuters) - Screenplays for two films depicting graft and greed in America - “American Hustle” and “The Wolf of Wall Street” - were among the nominees on Friday for the Writers Guild Awards, a prognosticator for the film industry’s top prizes, the Oscars.
+LOS ANGELES, Jan 3 (Reuters) - Screenplays for two films depicting graft and greed in America - “American Hustle” and “The Wolf of Wall Street” - were among the nominees on Friday for the Writers Guild Awards, a prognosticator for the film industry’s top prizes, the Oscars.

 Notably missing from the nominees for best adapted screenplay was “12 Years a Slave,” a film based on the memoirs of a free black man kidnapped and sold into slavery in pre-Civil War America.
 The film from British director Steve McQueen is considered a front-runner for a best picture Oscar.